rashedhub/rashedhub/README.md

 ### Hi there 👋, I'm Rashed
 #### Front-end Developer

+## 🚀 About Me
 Experienced Information Technology Executive with a demonstrated history of working in the information technology and services industry.
 Skilled in HTML, CSS, Figma, Search Engine Optimization (SEO), Web Design and Graphics Design.

+- 🔭 I’m currently working on Digicon Technologies PLC
+- 🌱 I’m currently learning Tailwind CSS & JavaScript
+- 📫 How to reach me: rashed.r05@gmail.com
+- ⚡ Fun fact: It’s all 0’s and 1’s

 ## 👨‍💻 Skills & Experiance:
 ✅ WordPress <br>